Aging of Japan: Comparisons with other countries

 Japan's population is aging faster than any other country on the planet.
 The population of those 65 years or older roughly doubled in 24 years, from 7.1% of the population in 1970 to 14.1% in 1994.
 The same increase took 61 years in Italy, 85 years in Sweden, and 115 years in France.
-Life expectancy for women in Japan is 87 years, five years more than that of the U.S. Men in Japan with a life expectancy of 81 years, have surpassed U.S. life expectancy by four years.
-Japan also has more centenarians than any other country (58,820 in 2014, or 42.76 per 100,000 people).
+Life expectancy for women in Japan is 87 years, five years more than that of the U.S. Men in Japan have a life expectancy of 81 years, four years more than that of the U.S. Japan has more centenarians than any other country, 58,820 in 2014, or 42.76% per 100,000 people.
 Almost one in five of the world's centenarians live in Japan, and 87% of them are women.

 In contrast to Japan, a more open immigration policy has allowed Australia, Canada, and the United States to grow their workforce despite low fertility rates.
-An expansion of immigration is often rejected as a solution to population decline by Japan's political leaders and people.
-Reasons include fear of foreign crime, and a desire to preserve cultural traditions.Historically, European countries have had the largest elderly populations by proportion as they became developed nations earlier and experienced the subsequent drop in fertility rates, but many Asian and Latin American countries are quickly catching up.
-As of 2015, 22 of the 25 oldest countries are located in Europe, but Japan is currently the oldest country in the world, and its rapidly aging population displays a trend that other parts of Asia such as South Korea, Hong Kong, and Taiwan are expected to follow by 2050.
+An expansion of immigration is often rejected as a solution to population decline by Japan's political leaders and people for reasons including the fear of foreign crime and a desire to preserve cultural traditions.

 As recently developed nations continue to experience improved health care and lower fertility rates, the growth of the elderly population will continue to rise.
-In 1970–1975, only 19 countries had a fertility rate that can be considered below-replacement fertility and there were no countries with exceedingly low fertility (<1.3 children); however, between 2000 and 2005, there were 65 countries with below-replacement fertility, and 17 with exceedingly low fertility.
+In 1970–1975, only 19 countries had a fertility rate that can be considered below-replacement fertility, and there were no countries with exceedingly low fertility (<1.3 children).
+However, between 2000 and 2005, there were 65 countries with below-replacement fertility, and 17 with exceedingly low fertility.